 |Open Source LMS||Yes||Yes||Yes||Yes||Yes|

 We have seen the various types of Learning Management Systems available.
 LMSs have come a long way from being standalone applications installed at the premises to LMSs being hosted on the cloud centrally and accessible by one and all across a plethora of devices.
-You have to choose an LMS from a long term perspective.
+You have to choose an LMS from a long-term perspective.
 Free LMSs require technical assistance while commercial LMSs will have to take care of everything.
 Integration capabilities will rank high as the future of technology is all about integration and connected devices.

-Finding the right LMS depends on your organization plans for the span of rollout and future flexibility in e-learning initiatives and 3rd party integration with applications and social media.
-Whichever LMS you select, see that it is feature-rich, user-friendly, capable to meet your training and learning goals now and in the future.
+Finding the right LMS depends on your organization’s plans for the span of rollout and future flexibility in e-learning initiatives and 3rd party integration with applications and social media.
+Whichever LMS you select, see that it is feature-rich, user-friendly, and capable to meet your training and learning goals now and in the future.